Paan, tea sellers among group managing traffic as work to link Ashram flyover with DND flyway starts | Science-Environment

 Roy owned a tea stall beneath the flyover.
 With the construction work displacing him and other vendors, they have been absorbed into the team managing vehicular flow at traffic signals and U-turns.

 ''I would earn more selling tea.
 Now that the tea stall is gone, I had to do something to feed my family.
 So, I accepted the offer.
 It's a 12-hour shift, starting at 8:30 am.
-I help pedestrians and ensure no one is driving on the wrong side,'' he said.
+I help pedestrians and ensure no one drives on the wrong side,'' he said.

 A contractor told PTI the work to link the Ashram flyover with the DND Flyway is going on round the clock and will be wrapped up in 45 days.
 However, many including Roy and Kumar, feel that one and a month is a vast underestimate and it would take at least double the time to complete the work.